gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v7.6.26.0 2015-06-21 Changed use of '$' to 'jQuery' as to avoid conflict with Wordpress, closes #58. v7.6.25.0 2015-06-21 Added a knockout.js custom binding that fades in/out HTML elements, closes #57.
+v7.7.0.0  2015-06-22 Now shows all failed validators (in tooltip) of the worst severity for a calculator variable, closes #59. v7.6.26.0 2015-06-21 Changed use of '$' to 'jQuery' as to avoid conflict with Wordpress, closes #58. v7.6.25.0 2015-06-21 Added a knockout.js custom binding that fades in/out HTML elements, closes #57.
 Added information about custom bindings to README. v7.6.24.1 2015-06-20 Fixed URL in README.